harshitpaunikar1/edge-ai-container-trailer-detection/.github/project-buildup-history.md

 - Task summary: Saturday morning — couldn't stop thinking about the edge case from Friday.
 Opened the notebook and patched it before I forgot.
 - Deliverable: Minor but worth doing.
+## 2025-02-03 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create or organize diagrams, screenshots, and supporting visuals so the final result looked a bit more complete.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: Ended the day with support visuals in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.